What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Windows Booting Up

 You should first know that the kernel is not a piece of firmware or a component of a basic input/output system (BIOS).
 When you turn on the PC, the BIOS starts and performs a power-on self-test (POST).
-If there are no beeps or flashes, everything is fine, and the procedure will continue.
+Everything is fine if there are no beeps or flashes, and the procedure will continue.

 The BIOS then runs a bootloader that checks the designated storage devices (HDD or SSD) for the operating system and kernel.
 Once it locates the kernel, it loads it into protected memory and hands the reins of the system over to it.

 A portion of random-access memory (RAM) is designated as protected memory.
-It is not accessible to applications to prevent any kernel interruptions that might lead to system instability.
-In a way, the RAM gets split into designated kernel space and user space
+It is not accessible to applications to prevent kernel interruptions that might lead to system instability.
+In a way, the RAM gets split into designated kernel space and user space.

 The first thing the kernel does is decompress itself and set up basic data structures in memory.
-The BIOS also passes information about the system hardware to the kernel so it can load the appropriate drivers.
-The kernel initializes devices, such as disk controllers, network cards, and graphics cards.
+The BIOS also passes information about the system hardware to the kernel to load the appropriate drivers.
+The kernel initializes devices like disk controllers, network cards, and graphics cards.

 Then, it loads any additional drivers required for hardware like printers and scanners.
 This is all done so the operating system can finally start loading.
-Once all that is taken care of, the kernel hands control over to the user interface, which could be a graphical desktop or a command-line interface.
+Once all that is done, the kernel hands control over to the user interface, which could be a graphical desktop or a command-line interface.

 Everyday Operation

 The kernel’s work isn’t done when the operating system loads up.
 It keeps working in the background to keep everything running smoothly.
-For example, when you open a file, the kernel creates a bridge between the application and the storage device
+For example, when you open a file, the kernel bridges the application and the storage device.

 It ensures that the data is read from or written to the correct location on the disk.
 It also allocates memory for the application to use when opening the file.

-When you connect to a network, the kernel manages the connection and routes data between your computer and the network.
-It also manages security by controlling access to various parts of the system.
+When you connect to a network, the kernel manages the connection and routes data between your computer and the web.
+It also addresses security by controlling access to various parts of the system.

-Different types of kernels work differently, but this should give you a basic idea of the kind of work the kernel does.
+Different kernels work differently, but this should give you a basic idea of the kind of work the kernel does.

 Kernel Mode vs. User Mode